maturc/WebDev-practice-projects/weather-forecast/README.md

 # Weather forecast

+Application that displays the weather forecast for the selected location.

 **Goal:** A project that will help me learn the fundamentals of React js

 The app looks like this: